vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_cert_options.md

 - Checks for existing certificates in the folder that you specified in `--tls-cert-path`.
 - Since no existing `server-cert.pem` or `server-key.pem` certificates are present in the folder, `vic-machine` automatically generates them.
-- Automatically generates a client certificate and saves it in the certificate folder.
+- Automatically generates a client certificate, signs it with the custom CA, and saves it in the certificate folder.
 However, you can use any client certificate that is signed by the CA that you provided to the VCH.

-### How to Connect to this VCH

-After deployment, the Docker API for this VCH is accessible at https://<i>vch_dnsname</i>.example.org:2376.

-You must provide the custom `ca.pem` and the client `cert.pem` and `key.pem` files to all container developers who need to connect Docker clients to this VCH.
+You must provide the custom `cert.pem`, `key.pem`, and `ca.pem` files to all container developers who need to connect Docker clients to this VCH.

-- If you deployed the VCH by using the Create Virtual Container Host wizard, you must create the `cert.pem` and `key.pem` files manually, using the custom `ca.pem` file to sign them.
-- If you deployed the VCH by using `vic-machine`, you can either connect to the VCH by using the auto-generated client certificate, or by using a client certificate that you create and sign manually.

-For example, you can access information about this VCH from the Docker client with the following command:

-<pre>docker -H <i>vch_dnsname</i>.example.org.example.org:2376
---tlsverify
---tlscacert=<i>path_to_cert_folder</i>/ca.pem
---tlscert=<i>path_to_cert_folder</i>/cert.pem
---tlskey=<i>path_to_cert_folder</i>/key.pem
-info</pre>

 ## Use a Custom Server Certificate and a Custom CA for Client Certificates <a id="all-custom"></a>